NikhilNathanael/PSG-Tech-Notes/Semester 7/Supply Chain Management/Network Reconfiguration.md

 	- Typically proportional to warehouse size (capacity) but in an non-linear way
 - Storage Costs
 	- Inventory holding costs
 	- Proportional to average positive inventory levels

 Estimating warehouse costs is fairly easy while estimating the other tow costs value is quite difficult

+The amount of space needed by a warehouse needs to account for its peak inventory